suyu-emu/suyu-v0.0.4/build-for-linux.md

 Dependencies are listed here as commands that can be copied/pasted.
 Of course, they should be inspected before being run.

 - Arch / Manjaro:

   - `sudo pacman -Syu --needed base-devel boost catch2 cmake ffmpeg fmt git glslang libzip lz4 mbedtls ninja nlohmann-json openssl opus qt5 sdl2 zlib zstd zip unzip`
   - Building with QT Web Engine needs to be specified when running CMake with the param `-DCMAKE_CXX_FLAGS="-I/usr/include/qt/QtWebEngineWidgets"` with qt5-webengine installed.
   - GCC 11 or later is required.

-- Ubuntu / Linux Mint / Debian:
+- Debian / Ubuntu / Linux Mint:

-  - `sudo apt-get install autoconf cmake g++-11 gcc-11 git glslang-tools libasound2 libboost-context-dev libglu1-mesa-dev libhidapi-dev libpulse-dev libtool libudev-dev libxcb-icccm4 libxcb-image0 libxcb-keysyms1 libxcb-render-util0 libxcb-xinerama0 libxcb-xkb1 libxext-dev libxkbcommon-x11-0 mesa-common-dev nasm ninja-build qtbase5-dev qtbase5-private-dev qtwebengine5-dev qtmultimedia5-dev libmbedtls-dev catch2 libfmt-dev liblz4-dev nlohmann-json3-dev libzstd-dev libssl-dev libavfilter-dev libavcodec-dev libswscale-dev`
+  - `sudo apt-get install autoconf cmake g++-11 gcc-11 git glslang-tools libasound2 libboost-context-dev libglu1-mesa-dev libhidapi-dev libpulse-dev libtool libudev-dev libxcb-icccm4 libxcb-image0 libxcb-keysyms1 libxcb-render-util0 libxcb-xinerama0 libxcb-xkb1 libxext-dev libxkbcommon-x11-0 libxxhash-dev mesa-common-dev nasm ninja-build qtbase5-dev qtbase5-private-dev qttools5-dev qtwebengine5-dev qtmultimedia5-dev libmbedtls-dev catch2 libfmt-dev liblz4-dev nlohmann-json3-dev libzstd-dev libssl-dev libavfilter-dev libavcodec-dev libswscale-dev libva-dev`
-  - Ubuntu 22.04, Linux Mint 20, or Debian Bullseye or later is required.
+  - Debian 11 (Bullseye), Ubuntu 22.04, Linux Mint 20 or later is required.
   - Users need to manually specify building with QT Web Engine enabled.
 This is done using the parameter `-DYUZU_USE_QT_WEB_ENGINE=ON` when running CMake.
   - Users need to manually specify building with GCC 11.
 This can be done by adding the parameters `-DCMAKE_C_COMPILER=gcc-11 -DCMAKE_CXX_COMPILER=g++-11` when running CMake. i.e.
   - Users need to manually disable building SDL2 from externals if they intend to use the version provided by their system by adding the parameters `-DYUZU_USE_EXTERNAL_SDL2=OFF`